haplo-org/haplo-safe-view-templates/README.md

 A template is a whitespace separated list of:

 * Values from the view, which are simple bare words.
-Use `.` to access nested values
+Use `.` as a separator to access nested values. `.` on it's own refers to the current view, eg a value when iterating over a list.

 * HTML elements with attributes